 What Was It All About?

-Nine judges from the public, private, and non-profit sectors selected winning projects based on a variety of social, environmental, and economic factors, potential community impacts, mentor interactions, and the teams’ display and presentation skills.
+Held at the Vernon Curling Club, the CARE Summit celebrated students’ efforts, which were judged by local climate experts and advocates from all sectors.
+Prizes were awarded based on a variety of social, cultural, environmental, and economic factors, potential community impacts, mentor interactions, and the teams’ display and presentation skills.

 Winning Projects